 The media provide more space and time than ever before to all sorts of opinions and voices via letters-to the-editor columns, op-ed pages, and call-in radio and TV talk shows.
 The media constitute a platform rather than the exclusive preserve of writers and editors.

 Those who are articulate and well prepared are the ones who will fare the best in the public forum of news and opinions.
-The internet has spawned a host of new information and opinion-forming entities including web logs (blogs) that are operated by individuals.
+The internet has spawned a host of new information and opinion-forming entities including blogs that are operated by individuals.

 PR should take advantage of opportunities that pop up during the course of a year.
 The client as well as the agency should keep their eyes open for such opportunities.
 Anywhere from 25 percent to 50 percent of a budget can be spent “hitching your wagon to a star.”